theonome/quickeats-sql-case-study/README.md

+## 🧩 Overview

+After completing my **30-Day SQL Challenge**, I wanted to put my new skills to work on a realistic dataset.

+**QuickEats** is a fictional Nigerian food-delivery startup that connects customers to nearby restaurants through an online platform.

+Using **PostgreSQL**, I explored QuickEats’ data to uncover insights about customer behavior, restaurant performance, and delivery efficiency; the kind of analysis a data analyst might do in a real startup environment.

+---

-\## 🎯 Objectives
+## 🎯 Objectives

 The goal of this project was to use SQL for data exploration and insight generation by:

-\- Identifying high-performing cities, cuisines, and restaurants
+- Identifying high-performing cities, cuisines, and restaurants

-\- Understanding customer spending patterns
+- Understanding customer spending patterns

-\- Measuring delivery outcomes and rider impact
+- Measuring delivery outcomes and rider impact

-\- Investigating customer feedback and satisfaction
+- Investigating customer feedback and satisfaction

-\- Tracking company income and payment reliability
+- Tracking company income and payment reliability